luanvvk/html-css-training/practice1/README.md

 - Vercel

 ## Requirement
-- The code have to ưork fine on Chrome browser at latest version
+- The code have to work fine on Chrome browser at latest version
 - Use the right HTML tags and CSS properties to achieve the design.
 - Apply Flexbox to the practice
 - CSS Guideline is needed to apply